 Secondly, there have been reports of user problems writing to and, in some cases, reading from larger memory NFC tags.
 Unless you know your hardware or phones and know the environment in which you will use the tag, Seritag strongly advise testing very carefully before rolling out an NTAG216 project.

-This can sometimes be the case if you are encoding a longer link, perhaps a Google Analytics link or similar.
-Generally, an NTAG213 chip will handle most longer URL's but on larger deployments is often good to use the cheaper NTAG210u chip.
+This can sometimes be the case if you are encoding a very long link, perhaps a Google Analytics link or similar.